If I Knew Then What I Know Now

 Everyone is familiar with the phrase, “Shoulda, woulda, coulda,” and however you spell it or whatever language you use to recite it, the same sentiment is shared; if only I knew then what I know now.
 I’m a 24 year-old public relations professional working and living in DC and although I have a lot to learn, I have learned a lot in my short time living on my own.
 Sure, it’s fun to be a twenty-something residing in an active and beautiful area like DC but being young also comes with making mistakes that probably could’ve been avoided had I listened to my parents, managers and even friends.
 Some say that’s the beauty of life and some believe being in your twenties gives you the right to make silly mistakes because it’s the time to be young and naïve.
 I can’t say I agree with the latter.
+In the last few years, I have made decisions that ended up being mistakes, which taught me several lessons.
+By now you’re probably wondering, lessons like what?
+Well, if I could go back in time and tell my 18 year-old self what I know now, the advice would go a little something like this:

 · Time is of the essence (no, really, it is).
 Everything requires time; job training, career development, even getting over heartbreak.
 Time changes the seasons and it changes people, in good ways and bad.
 It brings experience and experience causes change and growth.
 Enjoy it, appreciate it and never take it for granted.